Nuance Power PDF Tool (Review)

 Using the scanner option, you can use its OCR features to scan sheets of paper (say, of a book) using a camera or a scanner and convert them to a PDF.
-I found its OCR does pretty good, but you may not see the same result with complex contents say an electricity bill or a handwritten text material.
+I found its OCR does pretty good, but you may not see the same result with complex contents, say an electricity bill or handwritten text material.

 Once you have created a PDF, you can convert it (not required in case of a blank PDF) to an editable PDF and use its advanced editor to edit the PDF like a text document.
-Its editor has all standard editing features (which you find in Word) including options to insert photos and tables, track changes, etc.
+Its editor has all standard editing features (which you find in Word), including options to insert photos and tables, track changes, etc.

-Power PDF is a powerful tool for converting, merging, reducing, searching and sharing PDF files.
+Power PDF is a powerful tool for converting, merging, reducing, searching, and sharing PDF files.
 That said, if you are using freeware or a limited PDF solution, then this tool may speed up the way you work with PDFs.

 1. Convert from PDFs.
-Power PDF cannot just convert different files to PDFs but can also convert PDFs to other files, unlike some other tools.
+Power PDF cannot just convert different files to PDFs but can also convert PDFs to other files, unlike other tools.
 Also, it keeps the formatting intact during conversions.
 For example, if you need to edit a PDF file in Word, then you can convert it to DOCX and edit the same in Word.

 3. Optimize & reduce PDFs.
-You can optimize files to make them compatible with standard PDF (like “PDF 1.5”).
+You can optimize files to make them compatible with standard PDFs (like “PDF 1.5”).
 You can also reduce the size to less than half of the original file size.
 Moreover, you can also opt to compress objects, remove unnecessary elements, and include more optimization options.

-Every business needs to protect its data and Power PDF offers numerous options to secure your PDFs.
+Every business needs to protect its data, and Power PDF offers numerous options to secure your PDFs.
 You can certify PDFs, restrict to edit documents, add digital signatures, and manage digital identities to configure access control.
-Interestingly, you can also add handwritten signatures to files in case you have an image or a supported device like a mouse or a touchscreen device.
+Interestingly, you can add handwritten signatures to files in case you have an image or a supported device like a mouse or a touchscreen device.

 Moreover, it also gets well-integrated with the Windows Context Menu.
-That means you can work with the supported files right from the desktop or the explorer.
+That means you can work with the supported files from the desktop or explorer.
 For example, by right-clicking an image or text file, it shows an option to convert the selected file into a PDF without even opening Power PDF.

-Pros: What did catch my eyes?
+Pros: What catches my eye?

 Nuance Power PDF offers native support for touchscreen devices.
 What I found interesting is you can even enable the touch mode on a regular desktop, and in response, the app adds more space to the items in its interface.
 That said, you can enable the touch mode to see spacier ribbons and toolbars.

 PDF Portfolio is a unique feature of Power PDF, which allows you to store related files in a single PDF.
 You can think it as a manageable archive of multiple files of different file types along with their metadata.
-What I liked is this container retains the original security settings of files and folders added in it, so you do not need to re-configure these settings for the included items.
+What I liked is this container retains the original security settings of files and folders added to it, so you do not need to re-configure these settings for the included items.